tegularis/transaction-api/README.md

     POST: /transaction/send

-sends a transaction to receiver in case you have sufficient balance
+sends a transaction to receiver in case you have sufficient balance, returns transaction uuid

 <b>body example:</b>